 - 6.25.
-The following are example of parameters that should be considered (see Table 2): - (a) Nature of the explosive material: - Physical properties; - Chemical properties; - Radiochemistry; - Flashpoint or ignition temperature. - (b) Maximum credible pressure and thermal release, or the relationship between the frequency of explosion and the severity. - (c) Meteorological and topographical characteristics of the region. - (d) Existing protective and/or mitigative measures at the source location. - (e) Parameters for the determination of the release rate of the flammable source (e.g. evaporation rate in the case of a flammable pool of hydrocarbon, release rate for a flammable gas release).
+The following are examples of hazard parameters that should be considered (see Table 2 in the Appendix): - (a) Nature of the explosive material: - Physical properties; - Chemical properties; - Radiochemistry; - Flashpoint or ignition temperature. - (b) Maximum credible pressure and thermal release, or the relationship between the frequency of explosion and the severity. - (c) Meteorological and topographical characteristics of the region. - (d) Existing protective and/or mitigative measures at the source location. - (e) Parameters for the determination of the release rate of the flammable source (e.g. evaporation rate in the case of a flammable pool of hydrocarbon, release rate for a flammable gas release).

-6.26.
-The following are example of parameters that should be considered (see Table 4 (1), (2), (3), (4) and (7)):
+- 6.26.
+The following are example of examples of load characterization parameters that should be considered (see Table 4 (1), (2), (3), (4) and (7)):4) in the Appendix):

-- (a) Overpressure as function of time.
+- (a) Overpressure as a function of time.

 - (b) Hard and soft missiles.

-- (c) Heat:
+- (c)-Heat:

--Maximum temperature flux and duration.
+- -(c) Maximum temperature flux and duration.

-(d) Smoke and dust:
+- (d) Smoke and dust:

--Composition;
+- -Composition;

-- -Concentration and quantity as a function of time. - (e) Ground shaking: - -Frequency response spectrum for vibrational motion.
+- -Concentration and quantity as a function of time.

+- (e)-Ground shaking:

+- -(e) Frequency response spectrum for vibrational motion.